KnowageLabs/Knowage-Documentation/administrator-guide/ka_Introduction.rst

-Knowage is *flexible*, since it is based on a modular architecture and open standards in order to facilitates its customization and integration according to users’ needs.
+Knowage is *flexible*, since it is based on a modular architecture and open standards in order to facilitates its customization and integration according to usersâ€™ needs.
 It also provides a *comprehensive* set of analytical features and capabilities, listed in section Analytical and operational functionalities, ranging from traditional reporting and charting tools, to more advanced analytics.